FISHARMNIC/docs/resources/pages/Types/Types.md

 fn       : For function types.
 Can be called from without the `call` keyword

 any      : Accepts any 32-bit STATIC type without warning.
-Can also be called from without `call` dyna     : Similar to `any` but for dynamic types
+Can also be called from without `call`
+           Note that any math operations will be done with integer operations dyna     : Similar to `any` but for dynamic types

 auto     : Assumes its type on first set.
 Default for untyped uninitiated variables, returns, and properties